danieljonesdmj/CV/README.md

 [Projects](#projects) | [Education](#education) | [Skills](#skills) | [Experience](#experience) | [Interests](#interests)

 ---
 If you're looking for a software developer slash certified advanced adventurer scuba diver then look no further!
 I am a recent coding convert, transitioning from retail strategy roles into a full stack developer.
-I recently graduated from the intensive 16 week coding bootcamp [Makers Academy](https://Makers.tech) where I was immersed into the world of pair programming, object oriented design and test driven development.
+I am a graduate from the intensive 16 week coding bootcamp [Makers Academy](https://Makers.tech) where I was immersed into the world of pair programming, object oriented design and test driven development.
 I would love to work for a company which encourages further growth and development and give me the chance to continue learning.
 ## Projects
 | Project | Description | Technologies | Duration |
 |---|---|---|---|